Relevant transactions disclosure

 Mergers and spin-offs

-If during an audit review the Mexican tax authorities determine that there is a lack of business reasons behind the merger or spin-off or that the taxpayer has not complied with any of the MFTC’s requirements, a taxable transfer of assets will be deemed to take place (voiding the tax neutral effects).
+If during an audit review the Mexican tax authorities determine that there is a lack of business reasons behind the merger or spin-off or that the taxpayer has not complied with any of the Mexican Federal Tax Code's (MFTC’s) requirements, a taxable transfer of assets will be deemed to have taken place (voiding the tax-neutral effects).

 For purposes of the foregoing, the accruable income should be the gain derived from the merger or spin-off.

 In addition, if any of the above-mentioned relevant transactions take place within five years after the execution of the merger, then the surviving entity must report such transaction.
-The financial statements utilized to carry out the merger or spin-off, as well as the financial statements resulting from the merger or spin-off should be audited by an independent and authorized CPA.
+The financial statements utilised to carry out the merger or spin-off, as well as the financial statements resulting from the merger or spin-off, should be audited by an independent and authorised CPA.
 This CPA will prepare a tax report (known as dictamen fiscal in Spanish) that should be filed with the tax authorities.